 The Irukandji jellyfish is very tiny; at its largest, it is no wider than 2.5 cm.
 Despite its size, it packs a punch with its venom.
 The venom of the Irukandji jellyfish can cause headaches, vomiting, cardiac arrest, brain bleeds, or even death, amongst many other things.
 It has four retractable tentacles, each one at the corners of its bell.

-Both the tentacles and bells of the Irukandji jellyfish are covered with stinging cells, although the cells on the tentacles are different.
+The Irukandji jellyfish's tentacles and bells are covered with stinging cells, although the cells on the tentacles are different.
 They can poison and eat small marine vertebrates, which is impressive because they are very tiny themselves.
 They have primitive eyes on every side of their bell.

-We can find this jellyfish species along the coastline of northern Australia, about 65 feet below the sea surface.
+We can find this type of jellyfish species along the coastline of northern Australia, about 65 feet below the sea surface.
 They swim pretty fast and are noted for their agility.

 The bloody-belly comb jellyfish is a deep-sea organism that lives at depths of 980 to over 3000 feet.
 We can find them in oceans in Canada, southern California, and Japan.
 The jellyfish grows to about 6 inches in length and has no tentacles1.